Ping.sg Holiday Logos

 New Year 2007

 Right after Christmas, I designed a logo for new year 2007.
 This time round, I went for a celebratory theme.
-The things you would usually see at a new year’s party can be found here, such as colorful balloons, confetti, wine and some bubbly, of course.
+The things you would usually see at a new year’s party can be found here, such as colourful balloons, confetti, wine and some bubbly, of course.

 Christmas 2006: